Daemon-Macklin/ToDoListApp/README.md

 ## Authentication
 For my project I am using a simple method for user authentication.
-Storing passwords and checking what the user puts in against the password stored in the user object which is found with the name the user input.
+Storing passwords and checking what the user puts in against the password stored in the user object which is found with the name that the user input.
 My method is not secure as the passwords are saved in plain text in the xml file.
 But the functionality of having multiple users is still there.

 ## JavaFX
-I decided to use JavaFx as the GUI because it is the simplest way to have an atheistically pleasing user interface in a Java application.
+I decided to use JavaFx as the GUI because it is the simplest way to have an aesthetically pleasing user interface in a Java application.

 ## Adding new Activities
-By signing in and imputing the relevant information into the text boxes under Add activity and pressing the add Task button, the information will be taken from the text boxes and used to create a new Activity object which is added to an arraylist used to represent the to do list stored in the users User object.
+By signing in and inputting the relevant information into the text boxes under Add activity and pressing the add Task button, the information will be taken from the text boxes and used to create a new Activity object which is added to an arraylist used to represent the to do list stored in the users User object.